alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2026-04-04-experiments-in-agentic-ai-part-ix-turning-a-one-pass-pipeline-into-a-claude-code-style-coding-loop.md

 ### Run 2

 The second run looked better.
-Its tests really passed, and its CLI was working.
+Its tests really did pass, and its CLI was working.
 The ASCII board design almost made sense!

 ```
 Select difficulty: